tea3/hexo-related-popular-posts/README.md

 $ hexo server
 ```

-A related article is displayed .
 The above is an easy introduction usage.

 ---